All Episodes

 Nobody wants to know everybody's name because they can't politicize it.

-And so this calendar response is what you basically what you're saying about Chicago it reminds me of it's the same thing as what I hear from people who are always saying you're not the first you're not the only person.
+It reminds me of, it's the same thing as what I hear from people who are always saying, you're not the first, you're not the only person.

 What about Newark?

-You guys were killing each other long before the cops start killing us before the cops started killing you.
+You guys were killing each other long before the cops started killing us, before the cops started killing you.

 This is true.